-Taking the expectation values of the relevant operators (and noting that the momentum distribution is flat in the Mott-limit, i.e. $\sum_{\alpha} \langle \hat{n}_{\alpha,\bm{k}} \rangle = \rho$) we can write the first and second order contributions in $t/U$ to the noise correlations as in Eqs.(\ref{eq:nonMottcorrection},\ref{eq:1stordercontribution},\ref{eq:2ndordercontribution}) in the main text.
+Taking the expectation values of the relevant operators (and noting that the momentum distribution is flat in the Mott limit, i.e., $\sum_{\alpha} \langle \hat{n}_{\alpha,\bm{k}} \rangle = \rho$), we can write the first and second order contributions in $t/U$ to the noise correlations as in Eqs.(\ref{eq:nonMottcorrection})-(\ref{eq:2ndordercontribution}) in the main text.

 It is possible to simplify the calculation of these considerably, further using our knowledge of the Mott states.
-Particularly we will focus on the first-order contribution, which is both analytically tractable and the numerical calculations in the main text suggest that it becomes insignificant for many physical situations of interest.
+In particular, we will focus on the first-order contribution, which is analytically tractable and the numerical calculations in the main text suggest that it becomes insignificant for many physical situations of interest.
 To simplify the discussion, we will assume a one-dimensional system, but similar results should be obtainable in three dimensions with the only difference being more hopping terms corresponding to more neighbors.
 In one dimension, the hopping terms can be written as

-In order to evaluate the first order correction to the noise correlations, we must evaluate the first-order correction to the one-body density matrix and 4-point correlation function.
-To ease the notation, we shorten $\langle \psi^{U}_{\text{mott}}| ... |\psi^{U}_0 \rangle$ to $\langle ... \rangle$ in the following derivation.
-The one-body density matrix is relatively simple, with the only possible non-zero-contributions (the rest would connect to non Mott states) being for $l=l'+1$ and $l=l'-1$, i.e.
+In order to evaluate the first-order correction to the noise correlations, we must evaluate the first-order correction to the one-body density matrix and four-point correlation function.
+To simplify the notation, we shorten $\langle \psi^{U}_{\text{Mott}}| ... |\psi^{U}_0 \rangle$ to $\langle ... \rangle$ in the following derivation.
+The one-body density matrix is relatively simple, with the only possible nonzero contributions (the rest would connect to non-Mott states) being for $l=l'+1$ and $l=l'-1$, i.e.

-For the 4-point correlation to give non-zero contributions, we must always pair an annihilation operator at a site with a corresponding creation operator at the same site, although it can be of a different flavor, in order to stay within the restricted Mott space.
+For the four-point correlation to give nonzero contributions, we must always pair an annihilation operator at a site with a corresponding creation operator at the same site, although it can be of a different flavor, in order to stay within the restricted Mott space.
 There will be two types of possible non-zero contributions.
 One of these corresponds to having a number operator of a flavor on one site, that is